denis-trofimov/academic-kickstart/content/privacy.md

 ## <span style="font-weight: 400;">Use of Data</span>

-<span style="font-weight: 400;">Computer Vision and Machine Learning in Iris Recognition uses the collected data for various purposes:</span>
+<span style="font-weight: 400;">Python Courses Mentor Blog uses the collected data for various purposes:</span>

 <li style="font-weight: 400;">
   <span style="font-weight: 400;">To provide and maintain the Service</span>